flyingrobots/ninelives/README.md

 - **Hedge + fallback (god tier):** `hedged_then_fallback` — race two fast paths, then fall back to a sturdy stack.
 - **Sensible defaults:** `sensible_defaults` — timeout + retry + bulkhead starter pack.

+Most recipes are adaptive: retry/timeout/circuit/bulkhead knobs can be updated live via the `Adaptive<T>` handles (see cookbook for details).

 All live in `src/cookbook.rs`.
 Moved to the `ninelives-cookbook` crate (see its README/examples).